What You Need to Know About Nondairy Milk Alternatives

 In other cooking, however, the type of milk matters.
 You’ll get very different results in a cream sauce made with almond milk than in one made with actual cream.
 If you must cook with a milk alternative, choose soy milk.
 It’s thicker than many milk alternatives and will result in a texture and consistency that most closely resembles traditional cow’s milk.

 Wondering how all these plant-based drinks taste?
-Check out how eight varieties fared in our nondairy alternatives taste test.
+See how the brands fared in our nondairy alternatives taste test.